 Happy Sunday!
 My husband is in town for a visit over the long weekend.
 He is across the country doing some training, and we sure do miss him when he is gone.
 I decided to whip up one of my favorite breakfasts while he is here, french toast!
-I love to make this with brioche or challa bread.
-Either of these breads can be used for this recipe.
+I love to make this with brioche, challah, or sourdough bread.
+Any of these breads can be used for this recipe.
 This will make 8-10 1” thick slices, and this recipe is probably a bit different than your standard “dip and cook” method.
 I promise you, every step is worth it.
 Here we go!

 You will need:

-- 1 loaf of Brioche or Challa bread
+- 1 loaf of brioche, challah, or sourdough bread cut into 1 inch thick slices

 - 6 large eggs